 The goal is to develop precise treatments that target only the cells involved in myelin repair, avoiding other parts of the body.

-This approach could lead to more effective and safer therapies to repair myelin in people with MS.
+This approach could lead to development of effective and safe therapies to repair myelin in people with MS.

-Dr Seyhan Yazar and her team are focusing on the ‘prodromal phase’ of MS. This is the stage where vague symptoms may occur but don’t yet meet the criteria for a diagnosis of MS. These symptoms, such as mild neurological or cognitive issues such as migraines or confusion, occur within the general population as well, which can make it difficult to identify as a symptom of MS.
+Dr Seyhan Yazar and her team are focusing on the ‘prodromal phase’ of MS. This is the stage where vague symptoms may occur but don’t yet meet the criteria for a diagnosis of MS. These symptoms, which can include mild neurological or cognitive issues, also occur within the general population, making it difficult to identify as symptoms of MS.

 One major goal of the project is to find signs in the blood, called biomarkers, that could reveal MS before typical symptoms appear.
-When combined with brain scans, these biomarkers could help doctors diagnose MS earlier, especially in people who are at higher risk, such as those with unusual findings on their brain scans.
+When combined with brain scans, these biomarkers could help doctors diagnose MS earlier, especially in people who are at high risk.

-By gaining a clearer understanding of MS during its early stages, doctors may be able to diagnose and treat patients sooner, potentially preventing long-term damage and improving their quality of life.
-This research may also open the door to new preventative measures for MS in the future.
+This improved understanding of MS during its early stages could allow earlier treatment, helping to prevent long-term damage, improve quality of life, and open the door to new preventative measures for MS in the future.